 - to represent and advance the recognition of the osteopathic manual therapy in Ontario.

-- to promote the effective delivery of osteopaths health care in Ontario.
+- To promote the efficient delivery of osteopaths health care in Ontario.

-- to secure the stability and recognition of the osteopathic manual therapy in Ontario.
+- To ensure the recognition of the osteopathic manual therapy in Ontario.

-- to ensure safe, effective and ethical osteopathic manual practice and protect the interest and rights of public.
+- To ensure safe, efficient and ethical osteopathic manual practice and protect the interest and rights of the public.

-- to provide continuing education and professional development to its members.
+- To provide members continuing education and professional development.

-- to facilitate original research and investigation into the healing arts, with a special interest in the study and application of the principles and practice of osteopathic medicine.
+- To facilitate original research and investigation into the healing arts, with a particular interest in the study and application of the principles and practice of osteopathic practice.